deymodhumita53-netizen/amazon-frontpage/README.md

 # amazon-frontpage
-Educational project based onb html and css
+Educational project based on html and css